-Depending on the reason for the increase, the card issuer may institute a penalty APR, which is usually around 30%.
+Depending on the reason for the rate increase, the card issuer may institute a penalty APR (usually around 30%).
 This could happen if you’re late on a card payment, if a payment is returned, or if your credit scores drop far enough.
 Depending on the card issuer, the penalty APR could last for at least six months, or perhaps indefinitely.
-In some cases you can get penalty APRs revoked by making six on-time monthly payments.
+In some cases you can get penalty APRs taken off your account by making six on-time monthly payments.

 The CARD Act of 2009 prevents retroactive interest rate increases in most cases.
 These are increases of interest rates on existing balances (from past purchases).
 If a card issuer raises your interest rates, it can usually only do so for future purchases.

 However, if you become severely delinquent on an account and your payment is at least 60 days late, the card issuer can retroactively raise the interest rates on your current balances for that particular account.
 Before the CARD Act, card issuers were able to apply retroactive interest rate increases to existing balances if you made a single late payment to anyone, including other lenders.
 This was known as “universal default,” and it’s a good thing for consumers that it’s no longer permitted.